Nicholas II of Russia, Emperor of All Russia

 Coronation of Nicholas II; Credit – Wikipedia

-On May 14, 1896, Nicholas’ coronation was held in the Uspensky Cathedral in the Kremlin.
-The following day, a large celebration was held in the Khodynka Field outside of Moscow.
-Tragically, over 1,300 people were killed, and another 1,300 were injured when the crowds surged forward toward the food and drinks which were being given out.
+On May 14, 1896, Nicholas’ coronation was held in the Uspensky Cathedral in the Moscow Kremlin.
+The following day, a large celebration was held in the Khodynka Field outside Moscow.
+Tragically, over 1,300 people were killed, and another 1,300 were injured when the crowds surged forward toward the food and drinks.
 That evening, Nicholas was scheduled to attend an event hosted by the French ambassador, which he intended to cancel after the tragedy.
-But, told that it would be a huge snub to the host, and to relations with France, he relented and attended.
+However, he was told it would be a huge snub to the host, so he relented and attended.
 This made him appear indifferent to the suffering of his people.
-The whole affair would be the first of many events which contributed to the distrust and outright hatred of many of the Russian people toward their Emperor.
+The whole affair would be the first of many events that contributed to the distrust and outright hatred of many Russian people toward their Emperor.

 Russian Imperial family (circa 1913-1914); Photo Credit – Wikipedia

-Nicholas’ reign would see the first Russian Constitution of 1906 which established a parliament of sorts.
+Nicholas’ reign would see the first Russian Constitution of 1906 which established a parliament.
 His reign also saw a steady decline in his popularity and support.
 His decision to fully mobilize the Russian troops in 1914 led to Russia’s entrance into World War I. By 1917, his authority had diminished, and on March 15, 1917, he was forced from the throne.
-He formally abdicated for himself and his son, making his younger brother, Mikhail, the new Emperor.
-Mikhail, however, refused to accept until the Russian people could decide on continuing the monarchy or establishing a republic.
+He formally abdicated for himself and his son, making his younger brother Michael the new Emperor.
+However, Michael refused to accept until the Russian people could decide to continue the monarchy or establish a republic.

 Nicholas at Tsarskoye Selo after his abdication, 1917. source: Wikipedia